-Once you've started your journey, the next step is to start to learn the system.
+Start to learn how these colours combine to make numbers.
 This is usually done with a pack of cards but you can see how it works by using online cards.

 On the surface, it seems like we all understand the importance of numbers.
 We know maths classes and qualifications are important.
 We use numbers for shopping and see numbers invading our lives at every level.
 We understand that money makes the world go round and that we need to be able to work with numbers to use money.